Franciscan University murders

 The Franciscan University murders is an American criminal case involving the kidnapping of two young men from Steubenville, Ohio, and their murder in Washington County, Pennsylvania, on May 31, 1999.

-The perpetrators were found guilty on several counts after a 2000 trial, but their murder convictions were overturned in 2004 in an Ohio Supreme Court decision requiring the defendants to be tried once in each state for the crimes committed in each state.
+In 2000, Nathan Herring and Terrell Yarbrough were found guilty on several counts.
+The convictions were overturned in 2004 following an Ohio Supreme Court decision to try the defendants per each crime committed in the respective state in which the crimes occurred.
 In response to the decision, "Brian and Aaron's Law" passed into Ohio state law in April 2005, which permits authorities to prosecute suspects in murder cases that begin in that state but have related activities in another state.

 Background

 Aaron Land, 20, Brian Muha, age 18, and Andrew Doran were students at Franciscan University living in a street-level apartment in Steubenville, Ohio.
 On May 30, 1999, Muha parked his mother's Chevrolet Blazer outside their apartment.

 Nathan "Boo" Herring and Terrell Yarbrough, both 18, were residents of the Steubenville area.
 Herring later stated that he had consumed beer, cocaine, marijuana, and prescription drugs before the crimes committed on May 31, 1999.